Senior Director of the Grants Office

 - Must be able to represent Trinity College effectively to internal and external constituents;

 - Knowledge and understanding of Trinity College’s mission, strategic goals, and programmatic strengths and initiatives, or the ability and interest to learn quickly;

-- Highly collaborative, with an innovative mindset and driven to empower others and to advance the institution’s
+- Highly collaborative, with an innovative mindset and driven to empower others and to advance the institution’s mission.

 Applicants are required to discuss in their cover letter their commitment to and/or experience working with diverse individuals or in diverse communities.